czukowski/I18n_Plural/README.md

 ============

-This module has started as a helper class to help achieve accurate language-dependent plural inflections, but has grown since into almost complete alternative to Kohana 3.0.x I18n system.
+This module has started as a helper class to help achieve accurate language-dependent plural inflections, but has grown since into almost complete alternative to Kohana 3.1 I18n system (branch for Kohana 3.0 is also available).

 Current features are: